scott5/pigfx/README.md

 Note that Raspberry Pi pins are 3.3V (not 5V tolerant).

+The default baud rate is 115200 8N1.
+The rate (but not the 8N1 parameters) can be modified in the config.txt file.

 For more detailed instructions refer to the original project: https://github.com/fbergama/pigfx